sebanalysis/zmk-config-hamboarder/README.md

 into ./boards/shields/hamboarder
 using https://download-directory.github.io/

 send to NICENANO with cp as the file manager doesn't work sometimes.
+Maybe because in the media folder, it is renamed NICENANO1 or ...2 if you do it in fast sucession.
+But nautilus doesn't reenumerate it in the quick link.

 ```
 cp hamboarder-nice_nano@2.0.0-zmk.uf2 /run/media/$USER/NICENANO